Hungry Heroes is on a mission

 Founder and Director Amanda Riggan

-Amanda has been serving others her entire life.
-Whether it be on a ball field coaching, as a care giver on the Board of Disabilities or working in the dementia unit at an Assisted Living Community, Amanda has always had a heart to serve.
+Amanda Riggan’s passion for serving others has been at the core of who she is her entire life.
+Whether it be on a ball field coaching, as a caregiver on the board of disabilities, or working in the dementia unit at an assisted living center in her local community, Amanda has always had a huge heart for those in need.

 The Video That Started It All